 A Natural Carpet Cleaner That Really Works

-We’ve been testing out a new cleaning product made of natural ingredients, Branch Basics.
+We’ve been testing out a new cleaning product made of natural ingredients, Branch Basics (new formula, even better!).
 The company sponsored this post to share safe carpet cleaning info after I had great success with it on all sorts of stains and odors in our house.

 From the company: This is a human safe (which means if you accidentally ingested some it would not harm you) virtually odorless enzyme product made from green leafy vegetables that is a degreaser, odor neutralizer, and stain remover.

 As a carpet cleaner, Branch Basics can be used in a couple ways:

 - diluted 1:50 for home steam cleaning (in other words if your carpet cleaner takes a gallon, you would use 2.5 ounces of concentrate mixed with water)

 - shampoo carpet using 1:50 ratio of Branch Basics to water and then have a professional truck do their hot water extraction process